-All types of window film, whether it's decorative window film or solar film can really enhance a space, whether at home or in the office.
-However, if it isn't handled properly, it loses its appeal.
+All types of window film, whether it's decorative window film or solar film can really enhance both homes and offices.
+However, if window film isn't cared for properly, it loses its appeal.
 No one wants to look at scratched or foggy window film.
-Fortunately, it’s pretty simple to maintain your window film and keep it looking just as amazing as the first day it was installed.
+Fortunately, maintaining window film is pretty simple and doesn't require frequent attention to keep it looking just as amazing as the first day it was installed.
 Here are Solar Art's five care instruction tips we tell our customers everyday to keep your window film clean and clear:

 One of the most important things to know when it comes to window film is that it can easily be scratched.
 Certain towels and even paper towels are culprits of scratching window film.
 Instead of using towels or paper towels, try using a soft sponge or microfiber cloth to clean the window.
 You can dry it with a clean microfiber cloth or use a light rubber squeegee.
 If you’re not sure what to use, opt for the softest cloth possible and check it on the corner of the film to be sure it won't scratch, before you do the entire pane.
 If you're not sure, you can always call up Solar Art and we can help guide you in the right direction on what products to use.

-The cleanser used to clean the window is just as important as the material used.
-Stick to glass cleaners, which work very well on window film and skip the harsher cleansers as those tend to ruin window film.
+The cleanser used to clean the window is just as important as the material that is used.
+Stick to glass cleaners as they work very well on window film.
+Skip the harsher cleansers as those tend to ruin window film.
 Here is one we like!
-You can use liquid dish soap diluted in warm water, as well.
-You should only use ammonia free liquids, as ammonia will ruin the film.
+You can also use liquid dish soap diluted in warm water as another option.
+You should only use ammonia free liquids, as ammonia also ruins window tint.
 Apply the cleanser in spray form or with a dampened cloth.
 Be careful to not soak the window film.
 It’s best to avoid using too much soap since it can leave streaks that will be noticeable in the sun.

-When cleaning your filmed windows, it is important to clean in the same direction as the cut lines along the edges.
+When cleaning your tinted windows, it's important to clean in the same direction as the cut lines along the edges.
 For example, at the top and bottom of the window, you’ll wash horizontally, while at the sides, you’ll wash up and down.
 This will help keep the window film in place and looking good.
 If you have a particularly large window, it may have a seam at some point.
-If this is the case, as you clean the window, keep an eye out for the possible seam and wash in the same direction the splice runs, to avoid lifting the edge.
+If this is the case, as you clean the window, keep an eye out for the possible seam and wash in the same direction the splice runs to avoid lifting the edge.

 You should also avoid popping any water bubbles.
 In some cases, air bubbles may show up in the window film, which is actually completely normal and part of the drying process.
 If this happens, you should not pop them.
 Once a hole is made, the integrity of the film is compromised and liquid can get behind the film.
 If this happens, call the company who installed the film to come take a look.

 So there you have it.
 Keeping up with and maintaining window film really isn't difficult.
 With these do's and don’ts, you can keep your window film looking terrific for years to come.
 If you would like more information on how to clean windows, contact Solar Art today!